T R A N S L I T E R A T I O N

-There are usually more than one accepted transliteration of a word or name, from the Russian and Ukrainian alphabets into the Roman (English) alphabet.
+There are usually more than one accepted transliteration of a word or name, from the Russian alphabet into the Roman (English) alphabet.
 Examples:

 Михайло = Mykhailo or Myhailo